 Some funding opportunities have a cutoff point, meaning applications must have a minimum score or rank to be eligible for funding.

 Following the adjudication, the committee may hold a policy discussion to inform SSHRC staff of any difficulties encountered during the process, to discuss best practices and to advise on program policy issues.
 Committee members may also be invited to provide their feedback electronically (e.g., via a survey).
 SSHRC refers to the committee members’ feedback to improve policies and procedures.

 After the adjudication committee meeting

-SSHRC senior management approves the funding of applications based on the committees’ recommendations and on the available budget.
-A list of meritorious applications the committee has recommended for funding is submitted to SSHRC’s vice-president, Research, for approval.
-As the resources available may not allow for the support of all meritorious applications, a certain percentage may be recommended by the committee but not receive funding.
+SSHRC senior management approves the funding of applications based on the committees’ recommendations and on the available budget—the overall budget allocations for each funding opportunity is approved by SSHRC’s Vice-President, Research.
+A list of meritorious applications recommended for funding by the committee is submitted to the appropriate SSHRC director for approval.
+As the resources available may not allow for the support of all meritorious applications, a certain percentage may be recommended by the committee but will not receive funding.
 Those applications recommended but not funded may be eligible for support if additional funding becomes available.

 Additional information for all committee members